Ontario and Canada Legal Rights Explained

 For instance, if your dependent receives a $500 payment for workfare education participation it is exempt as long as the money is used for post-secondary education.
 This money must - in theory - be kept track of, and at least notionally separated from other asset monies, until it is used for that purpose.

 The best way to do this is to think of the exempt monies as in a separate 'account', to be added to and subtracted from, in accordance with the special condition by which it is exempt.
-A clean way to do this, if possible, is to open a separate account (in the example, an "education account") for this money - though that is not always practical given small amounts.
+A clean way to do this, if possible, is to open a separate bank account (in the example, an "education account") for this money - though that is not always practical for such small amounts.
 In any event, good records and receipts will help you best prove and utilize the asset exemption.

 (b) Principal Residence